EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions

 \subsection{Main Results}

 \paragraph{Standard benchmarks.} Table~\ref{tab:experiment} presents the root mean squared error (RMSE) of one-step prediction (RMSE-1) and long-term rollouts for $100$--$600$ future time steps (RMSE-all). \model{} consistently outperforms the compared models across all benchmarks.
-This demonstrates the effectiveness of building context-aware, temporally evolving hierarchies with learnable, directionally non-uniform feature propagation both within and across graph levels.
+This demonstrates the effectiveness of building context-aware, time-evolving hierarchies with learnable, directionally non-uniform feature propagation both within and across graph levels.
 Figure~\ref{fig: qualitative} presents long-term predictions on CylinderFlow, based solely on the system's initial conditions at the first step.
 As we can see, \model{} captures the complex, time-varying fluid flow around the cylinder obstacle more successfully, with its predictions closely matching the ground truth evolution.
 More results are shown in Appendix~\ref{sec:appendix_qualitative}.

-\myparagraph{Can the learned hierarchies adapt to evolving data dynamics?} In Figure~\ref{fig: graph-hierachies}, we visualize the dynamic hierarchies constructed by \model{} at different time steps, where coarser-level nodes tend to concentrate in regions highlighted by the temporal differences in the true data.
+\myparagraph{Can the learned hierarchies adapt to evolving data dynamics?} In Figure~\ref{fig: graph-hierachies}, we visualize the time-evolving hierarchies constructed by \model{} at different time steps, where coarser-level nodes tend to concentrate in regions highlighted by the temporal differences in the true data.
 We have two observations here: First, the constructed hierarchy evolves as the data context changes.
-Second, the temporally evolving graph structures align with the high-intensity regions, either in the velocity fields (top) or in their temporal variations (bottom).
-These findings highlight the effectiveness of our approach in capturing significant patterns within the dynamic system.
+Second, the time-evolving graph structures align with the high-intensity regions, either in the velocity fields (top) or in their temporal variations (bottom).
+These results highlight the effectiveness of our approach in capturing significant dynamic patterns.